sshkhr/sshkhr.github.io/projects.md

 subtitle: Short summaries and links to my projects
 ---

 #### Under construction.
-Please refer to the resume in the meanwhile
+Please refer to the online-cv in the meanwhile